lelMike/Twitter-2.0/README.md

 # Twitter-2.0
-My attempt at creating a Twitter clone, using IPC System V - mainly semaphores and shared memory
+My attempt at creating a terminal Twitter clone, using IPC System V - mainly semaphores and shared memory for training purposes.
+This code was only tested for Linux (Ubuntu), it will not work on Windows.
+The server must first be started, for the client to work.
+I am planning to expand on this project for training purposes - first goal will be to add more functionality and work on individual semaphores per post.